 As the weather warms in southeastern China along the coast, some of the first teas to reach the market are a number of cultivars referred to as Mao Feng.
 These early greens come in a variety of styles – leaves light to dark green, long and short, curled and wiry, thick and thin with white and silver buds - offering a range of spring aromas and flavors.
 This cultivar, depending where it is grown and how it is processed – north, south, east or west slope – combined with years of cultivation - has developed into widely consumed (in China) everyday green tea with an wide range of flavors and aromas.
 One of our favorites for aroma and taste is Spring Blossom (locally referred to as Spring Blossom Pekoe).
 A visual treat of wiry light-green, curled leaves splashed with white buds.
 Eye-catching, its aroma compels one to take a taste.
 Softly vegetal, Spring Blossom is an excellent value tea, drinkable most any time.
 Harvest date - Pre-Qing Ming, April 2023.
 Lot #3.

 Lot Notes.
-Spring Blossom has a very distinct “toasty” aroma note that we look for.
-This lot offered a consistent & large leaf shape with a high portion of white buds.
+Spring Blossom has a very distinct “toasty” aroma developed in its leaf firing that we look for.
+Lot offers a consistent & large leaf shape with white buds.
 The appearance is very pleasing green and fresh.
 Deft processing tempered some of stronger vegetal tendencies, this lot offers a pleasing sweet & clear liquor.

 Tasting Notes.
 Offers very pleasing toasted, nutty and vegetal notes to the palate, with hints of chestnut.
 The higher fire processing pushes this tea to a clean, toasted flavor with a sweet finish.
 Being a green tea, it has very light vegetal notes with little or no astringency.
 This tea is an excellent choice as an everyday green and it goes well with food.